OpenVAA/voting-advice-application/contributing/how-to-use-labels.md

 It is imperative to add labels to the new issues.
 If you are not sure which labels to add, you can always ask for help from the team.

+Additionally, please use Milestones to indicate which release target and scope contribution belongs to (for example: Alpha version, Beta version, Post-launch bugfixing patch, etc).